Home Education (UK)

 If you choose to Home Educate you will not be eligible to access your child’s educational funding – the funds which are allocated to state schools per child.
 This means you are free to educate as you see fit.
 The local authority will want to know if you are providing a ‘suitable education’ and this is likely to include submitting an annual education report, as has been our experience.
 If your child has been attending a special school under arrangements made by the local authority, the local authority’s consent is needed for the child’s name to be removed from the school roll.
 Consent is requested in writing and may not be withheld unreasonably by the local authority, but it is important that the parent includes in their application details of how they will meet the child’s special needs.
 The local authority can refuse consent, but must give reasons for any refusal, which the parent can challenge.

 Children with an Education, Health and Care (EHC) plan, or families seeking additional support for Special Educational Needs and Disability (SEND) may qualify for additional support from the local authority, this will be subject to terms and conditions laid out by the local authority.
-It has my experience that the local authority has been supportive, not intrusive, however this isn’t the case for everyone and obviously both policies and staff can change.
+To date, my experience is that the local authority have been supportive, however this certainly isn’t the case for everyone and significant change is looming https://publications.parliament.uk/pa/bills/cbill/59-01/0177/240177.pdf

 My Home Ed Story – “School isn’t for everyone”

-During Lockdown Schools went into panic mode.
-Otherwise seemingly kind and sensible Teachers no longer welcomed our children into class with a cheery smile and a “Good Morning”.
-This was replaced with masked faces demanding children line up outside to wash their hands before entering the classroom.
-This routine could be repeated up to several times a day according to guidance from DfE at the time.
+During lockdown, kind and seemingly sensible Teachers no longer welcomed our children into class with a cheery smile and a “Good Morning”.
+This was replaced with masked faces demanding that children line up outside to wash their ‘dirty’ hands before entering the classroom.
+This routine could be repeated up to several times a day according to the guidance from DfE at the time.

 The new hygiene measures also included the use of chemical alcohol gels, this was to save time from all the hand washing.
 Consequently thousands of children suffered sore and irritated skin, as was the case with our youngest daughter.
-These chemicals were applied to our children without parental knowledge, Schools no longer bothered with asking for ‘parental consent’ – something ‘Us For Them’ reported on at the time.
+These chemicals were applied to our children without parental knowledge, schools no longer bothered with asking for ‘parental consent’.
+Campaign group ‘Us For Them’ reported on this during that time https://usforthem.co.uk/

 School safeguarding and common sense went out of the (open) window and was replaced with the ‘New Normal’.
 Concerned teachers who are brave enough to question nonsensical policies or raise safeguarding concerns often face harassment and are hounded out of their jobs.

-Lockdown opened the floodgates for a whole range of new and experimental educational tools and ‘solutions’.
+Lockdown opened the floodgates for a whole range of new and experimental educational tools and edtech solutions and external providers.
 The DfE states that schools: ‘should take extreme caution when working with external providers and must not promote extreme political positions’.
-Many Schools clearly felt under pressure to to teach ‘Gender Identity’ under PHSE and RSE and resorted to using external providers, influenced by lobbying groups.
-It is likely that the majority of schools in UK now contain some resources and materials containing highly sexualised themes and politically partisan Ideologies such as Gender Identity.
+‘Gender Identity’ was officially incorporated into mandatory curriculum in September 2020 as a part of Anti Bullying under Relationships and Sex Education and many resorted to using external providers.
+It seems that the majority of state schools now contain some resources and materials containing explicit sexualised themes and promote gender ideology.

 Transgender Trend is the leading organisation in the call for evidence-based healthcare for children and young people suffering gender dysphoria and for factual, science-based teaching in schools.
 For resources and advice visit: www.transgendertrend.com

 As part of a schools inclusive approach their libraries now have whole sections dedicated to the genre of LGBTQIA+.
-Once again schools are outsourcing their responsibility to check that these teaching resources are age appropriate or suitable by relying on ‘trusted book suppliers’ – resulting in some very questionable book choices.
+Once again schools are outsourcing their responsibility to check their teaching resources are age appropriate or suitable and are relying on ‘trusted book suppliers’ – resulting in dire book choices.
 This was the case for our youngest daughter who after just 3 months after starting secondary school (Year 7) brought home a book containing a chapter titled: ‘Wank Fantasy’ with links to online sexuality forums for her to discuss her sexuality or potential ‘Asexuality’ with strangers online. https://x.com/GBNEWS/status/1790812654640185568

 All parents are entitled to see any teaching materials upon request.
-Furthermore you can make a Freedom of Information Request (FOI) to obtain a list of LGBTQIA+ themed titles available in the school library.
-This is very straightforward, just send an email to the school stating this is a ‘FOI’, this will ensure you receive the information promptly, usually within 20 working days.
+Anyone can make a Freedom of Information Request (FOI) to obtain a list of LGBTQIA+ themed titles available in the school library.
+I strongly recommend that parents become familiar with The Freedom of Information Act 2000 (FOIA) which grants the public the right to access information held by public authorities, this includes State funded schools in the UK.

 Since the pandemic ‘Remote Learning’ has now been accepted as a normal part of education in our Schools.
 Whilst sold as a time saving solution for busy teachers, self regulating Edtech platforms may also pose a threat to data security and interfere with healthy child development.
 Teachers using digital solutions often have very little understanding of how this technology can also be used for harvesting children’s data.
 This includes collecting ‘special category data’ such as biometrics, finger prints, facial scanning and can be used to implement behavioural nudging e.g. “Digital Grooming” in order to normalise and familiarise the next generation into accepting increased surveillance and measures such as a Digital ID.